-Edith Schlesinger, Mother of TBE Member Len Schlesinger, Mother-in-law of TBE Member Phyllis Schlesinger, Grandmother of TBE Member Rebecca Ferat, and Great-Grandmother of Naomi, Ezra, and Sophie Ferat.
+Edith Schlesinger, Mother of TBE Member Len Schlesinger, Mother-in-law of TBE Member Phyllis Schlesinger, Grandmother of TBE Member Rebecca Ferat, and Great-Grandmother of Naomi, Eliza, and Sophie Ferat.

 Edith Szmukler (of blessed memory) was born in the small town of Stopnitz, Poland, on 6 June, 1928, to Leibel and Sara Blema Kucharsky Szmukler.
 She was the youngest of six children (Yakob, Chaim, Yisroel, Hana Baida, and Yosef).
 Stopnitz was a small village, but the family had a long history there.
 Edith’s grandmother Rivke was a well-trusted midwife.
 Her father was a jobber, and her mother a housewife.
 She had a peaceful childhood, and loved school.
 Edith always said that her older sister Hana was the best student and most talented artist.
 Edith didn’t like being compared to her.
 Edith was particularly close to her brother Chaim and her grandmother Chaya Toba.